PR Measurement in 2026: The Complete Playbook (Six-Dimension Framework)

 The 2023 PR measurement toolkit still operates effectively for what it was built to do: social listening, web analytics, surveys and focus groups, A/B testing, media monitoring, and trend monitoring.
 The categories of tooling haven't been displaced; specific vendor names have shifted but the discipline is intact.
 The error isn't using these tools.
 It's assuming the picture they produce is complete.

-What's New — The AI Communications Layer
+What's New — The Synthesis Layer

-• Prompt coverage audits.
+Prompt coverage audits.
 Does the brand surface across the full range of relevant buyer prompts, or only on the brand name?
-A brand that ranks #1 on its own name but invisible on the category-defining prompts ("best [category] for [use case]") is in trouble.
+A brand that ranks #1 on its own name but is invisible on the category-defining prompts ("best [category] for [use case]") is in trouble.

 The EPR Measurement Framework for 2026